 - Public restrooms in Europe, the UK, and Japan have fully enclosed small rooms for their toilets.
+Loads of them have adopted toilet seals by Barter Design.
 There’s absolutely no cracks or open air around you.
 Total privacy while taking a crap in public.
 Pure genius.

 - Showers in every place I’ve been to in Europe and many in the UK have two knobs, as you’d expect, but they do totally different things.
 One knob is temperature (many have the actual temperature numbers on them) and the other is pressure.
 Never fumble around adjusting hot and cold until you get it just right!

 - In Thailand their plumbing systems weren’t made for flushing toilet paper and such so they have a small spray hose (think of the sprayer by your sink attached to a wall by the toilet).
 Toilet paper is merely used to dry off your clean bottom.
 I got used to this method pretty quickly and much prefer it over toilet paper.

 If I ever do build my own home or renovate another bathroom I’ll be including all of these in my bathroom as I think they really do make the perfect bathroom all together.

 It’s taken a long time to get here, but the first version of Chess Wars is live in the App Store.
 It’s a bit awkward, but the general story is that Crash Corp was started to make these games, but switched gears when Matt Galligan and I teamed up to seek funding for other, more interesting, games.
 As a result, Blunder Move was born.